OleksiyRudenko/taxret-ngmd/structure.md

 of similar type group them in a sub-folder.
 For e.g. if your component has 10 controllers, 3 directives and a couple of views, group controllers into `controllers` folder.

+Where to locate `index.html` for client?
+It was seen couple of times under `app/assets/`.

 Even more interesting question: which path is preferred - `src/client/app` or `src/app/client`?
 We tried to reason the solution.

 ## Draft bits